Timing Measurement Tools for IP Based Air Traffic Management

 Also shown below, are timing requirements extracted from EUROCAE standards document: (ED-136 - VoIP ATM System Operational and Technical Requirements Final Draft 2.0_Oct2008 refer Fig:10 and Fig:11)

 To perform these timing measurements, one can setup MAPS™ TM-ATM (Timing Measurements in Air Traffic Management) tools at appropriate strategic interfaces.
-GL’s MAPS™ TM-ATM is a custom suite of test tools, designed to accurately measure various types of delay occurrence in signalling and voice transmission.
+GL’s MAPS™ TM-ATM is a custom suite of test tools, designed to accurately measure various types of delay occurrence in signaling and voice transmission.
 It includes all necessary hardware and software to identify, capture, timestamp, and correlate events at Analog, TDM and IP interfaces.

 MAPS™ TM-ATM is script based and API driven product that can be reused for various purposes during test cycles.